FOLLOW US

 Validity

-e-Visa: 60 days from the date of arrival, with double entry for tourist and business visas, single entry for conference visas and triple entry for medical visas.
+e-Visa: 30 days/ 1 year / 5 years from the date of arrival, with double entry for tourist and business visas, single entry for conference visas and triple entry for medical visas.
 The duration cannot be extended.

 Visa validity for other nationals varies according to nationality.

-Visas issued by the embassy/VFS Global are valid from the date of issue not your date of departure.
+Visas issued by the embassy/VFS Global are valid from the date of issue and not your date of departure.

 Application to